 Your vehicle's shocks and struts are structural parts of its suspension system.
-A car's suspension system is responsible for maximizing the friction between your tires and the road's surface, to provide the most steering stability with good handling and to make sure you and your passengers are comfortable during the drive.
-If the roads in Chicago were perfectly flat, there would be no need for suspension in your vehicle.
-However, all roads, even Cook County’s highways, have subtle imperfections that come in contact with the wheels of the car and apply force to the wheels.
+A car's suspension system is responsible for maximizing the friction between your tires and the road's surface; this provides the most steering stability with good handling and makes sure you and your passengers are comfortable during the drive.
+If the roads in Chicago were perfectly flat and straight, there would be no need for suspension in your vehicle.
+However, all roads, even Cook County’s highways, have subtle imperfections that come in contact with the wheels of cars and apply force to them.
 A bump in the road causes your tires to move up and down, perpendicular to the road's surface.
-Without an intervening system, all of this vertical energy produced by the wheels will transfer to your vehicle's frame, which will move in the same direction.
+Without an intervening system, all this vertical energy produced by the wheels will transfer to your vehicle's frame, which will move in the same direction.
 Without your suspension system, even the wheels of your car can bounce off the road and then come back down with gravity.
 Your suspension is a system that will absorb the energy of the vertically accelerated wheel, allowing the frame and body to ride undisturbed while the wheels follow bumps in the road.
-Fortunately, we at Brach's Auto Center are experts in diagnosing and repairing suspension.
+Fortunately, we at Brach's Auto Center are experts at diagnosing and repairing suspension.

 Your vehicle feels unstable at high speeds - When you are driving on the highway, you may feel that your vehicle is constantly moving up and down.

 Your vehicle "tips" on one side - If your vehicle seems to lean on one side when you turn and it feels wobbly, give Brach's Auto Center a call at 773-238-0606.
 We serve residents of Chicago, IL, Beverly, IL, Morgan Park, IL, Evergreen Park, IL, Mount Greenwood, IL, and beyond.

 Your tires bounce excessively - Your tires may bounce for a while after you hit a bump in the road, and you may also hear a clunking noise.